 Conversation-Plan ways for kids to talk to one another.
 Anthony says, “Opportunities for kids to talk with each other in pairs or groups of three during class time develops the relational dimension even more.
 Discussion gives them time for conversation with peers, helping them to share more deeply their ideas and opinions.”

 Small Groups-Friendly churches tout small groups as a critical element in making your ministry welcoming to children.
 Anthony explains why: “To give kids deeper relationships at church, we’ve recruited small group leaders who consistently volunteer their time each month to lead a small group of kids during worship time.
 Through discussion and activities related to the lesson, they reach deeper into the lives of kids in their group both personally and spiritually.”
-And small means small-no more than six in a group at church, including the leader.
+And small means small–no more than six in a group at church, including the leader.
 Small groups that are genuinely small ensure volunteer retention.
-Ali Thompson, editor of Group’s Living Inside Out large group/small group curriculum, explains why: “Small groups this size help kids participate more in discussions.
+Ali Thompson, editor of Group’s Sunday school curriculum, explains why: “Small groups this size help kids participate more in discussions.
 They’ll discover more about their faith, and that results in what every leader needs for motivation.
 Leaders want to know they’re making a difference in kids’ lives, and with smaller groups they can make a bigger difference and see it more clearly as they get to know each child more personally.
 Additionally, discipline issues won’t arise as much in small groups, and when they do, it’s less overwhelming for the leader to tackle the problem.”

 Facilities-The 12Stone team designed their church with large lobby areas where people can gather and engage in conversation.
 “We designed a play area where parents and children gather before and after services to hang out and talk,” Echols says.
 “We even have a Starbucks in our lobby, along with living room environments, where people can grab a cup of coffee and talk.
 Being a large church, we know the value of making the church smaller by creating multiple areas throughout our facility that are conducive to having conversations.”
 You don’t have to hire an architect to make conversation happen; simply add comfortable seating, a pot of coffee for adults, and doughnuts for kids.
 Then encourage your staff to hang out as long as people want.